SilbigerLab/Protocols/Physiological_Parameter_Protocols/Protocols/Furnace_SOP.md

 Programming Mode allows the user to enter a series of setpoint and time values.The controller will follow these sequences of instructions to energize the heating equipment until the entire sequence is complete.

 1. Accessing the Programming Menu
     1. Assure the indicators beside "RUN" and "L" on the controller display are off.
-If either indicator is illuminated, press and hold the "SET/ENT" button until the display shows "modE",
+If either indicator is illuminated, press and hold the "SET/ENT" button until the display shows "modE".
     2. Select “rES" in the lower display with the "arrow" buttons.
 Press and release the “SET/ENT” button once.
     3. Press the "SET/ENT" button for 3 seconds to display "modE" in the upper display and "rES" (Reset) in the lower display.
     4. Press and release “SET/ENT” until "LoC" is displayed.
 Make sure the display below "LoC" is "0" (zero).
 If it is not "0", use “DOWN ARROW” to select ''0'' and press and release "SET/ENT” button to register the change to "0".